colfio/colfio/README.md

   - `MSG_UP` - pointer up event
   - `MSG_MOVE` - pointer move event

-#### ComposingComponent
-- a component that contains a set of other components

-#### DynamicsComponent
+#### VirtualGamePadComponent
+- simulates a virtual gamepad with 8 that gets rendered on the screen
-- a helper that can be used to work with velocities
+- the buttons can be configured and mapped to 8 keyboard keys

 #### GenericComponent
 - a functional component